hinance/hinance/README.md

 ### Expanding Step

-On this step an ungrouped change can be grouped together with a new change of the same absolute amount but of different sign.
+On the expanding step an ungrouped change can be grouped together with a new change of the same absolute amount but of different sign.
 This is how Hinance handles regular banking transactions, for example a payment for gas, or a bill at a restaurant.

 User specifies which changes need to be complemented and how to tag them using `addtagged` callback in `in/user_data.hs` file.

+## Generation Stage

+TODO: generation stage
+TODO: planning
+TODO: diagnostics

 # Usage